anseki/htmlclean/README.md

 ### Drag & Drop & Clean

-In GUI environment, drag-and-drop the target file or directory or multiple items to the `htmlclean` icon.
-Or the short cut (alias, link, etc.) icon on desktop also works.
+In the GUI environment, drag-and-drop the target file or directory or multiple items to the `htmlclean` icon.
+Or the short cut (alias, link, etc.) icon on the desktop also works.
 ![desktop](gui.png)

 The `htmlclean` icon is found in:

 ```shell
 npm bin -g
 ```